Lullabot/mpx-php/README.md

 If your application does not wish to log these actions at all, use `\Psr\Log\NullLogger` for any constructors that require a `\Psr\Log\LoggerInterface`.

+## Overview of main classes

+### Client
+MPX API implementation of Guzzle ClientInterface.
+As a Client it doesn’t do anything extra but suppress errors to force a returning HTTP 200.
+It also handles XML from responses

+### UserSession
+A wrapper around Client, implementing all the stuff from Guzzle ClientInterface, and adding sign and singout functionalities.

+### User
+An MPX user.
+Just username and password getters.

+### Token
+MPX authentication token that is returned by the platform after [sign in](https://docs.theplatform.com/help/wsf-signin-method)

+### TokenCachePool
+Cache of user authentication tokens.
+This class is a wrapper around a \Psr\Cache\CacheItemPoolInterface object